-The Increase in Taxes Payable By Petro in the Future Will Reduce Dividends to Star Gas Partners, Which May Reduce Distributions to Unitholders
+The Increase in Taxes Payable By Petro In the Future Will Reduce Dividends to Star Gas Partners, Which May Reduce Distributions to Unitholders

-Petro and its corporate affiliates do not expect to pay significant federal income tax for 2002 and for several years thereafter.
+Petro and its corporate affiliates do not expect to pay significant federal income tax for several years following the Petro transaction.
 However, over time the amount of federal income taxes paid by Petro and its corporate affiliates will increase.
-In addition, a successful IRS challenge to the deductions of Petro, including depreciation or interest, will increase Petro's and its corporate affiliates' tax liability.
-This will reduce the amount of cash that Petro can distribute to us, which in turn will reduce the amount of cash that we can distribute to our unitholders.
-In addition, Petro and its corporate affiliates do expect to generate earnings and profits, which will make part of the distributions from these entities to Star Gas Partners taxable dividend income to the unitholders.
-This dividend income cannot be offset by past or future losses generated by our propane activities.
+This will reduce the amount of cash that we can distribute to our unitholders.
+A successful IRS challenge to the deduction of depreciation or interest on specific debt will increase Petro's and its corporate affiliates' tax liability, also reducing our ability to distribute cash to our unitholders.

-The Petro transaction resulted in income to Petro equal to the difference in the value of the Star Gas Partners units distributed in the merger, including the amount of any debt of which Petro was relieved, and the federal income tax basis Petro had in those units.
+The Petro transaction resulted in income to Petro equal to the difference in the value of the Star Gas Partners units distributed in the merger, including the amount of any debt of which Petro is relieved, and the federal income tax basis Petro had in those units.
 Petro's net operating losses generally offset this income and it incurred only nominal tax.
 The IRS could challenge the amount of Petro's net operating losses and the use of the net operating losses to offset income realized in the Petro transaction.
 A successful challenge could reduce the cash we have available for distribution.